xinyanliang/EDFv0.1/README.md

    - python 3
 2. Data preparation

-   You can download data from the following url.
+   You can download data from the following urls.

    |Datasets  |URL |提取码 |
    |----|----|----|